KMN Psych Logo

 • Social and Emotional Supports: Counseling services or social skills training may be included in the IEP to address social and emotional needs.

-It's important to note that the specific accommodations listed in an IEP are tailored to the unique needs of the student, based on assessments and input from parents, teachers, and specialists.
-Regular communication and collaboration among all members of the IEP team are essential to ensure that the accommodations provided are effective in supporting the student's learning and development.
+It's important to note that the specific accommodations listed in an IEP are tailored to the student's unique needs based on assessments and input from parents, teachers, and specialists.
+Regular communication and collaboration among all IEP team members are essential to ensure that the accommodations provided effectively support the student's learning and development.

 Schedule an Appointment